Charter Plane Accident Attorneys

 Depending on the circumstances of your charter plane accident, you may be able to file claims against the plane’s manufacturer, the pilot, the company the pilot works for, the company that maintains the plane, and/or the air traffic controller.

-At Spoher Dodd, our team of board-certified aviation specialists will perform an investigation to find out what factor(s) caused your crash and which party or parties should be held liable.
+At Spohrer Dodd Trial Attorneys, our team of board-certified aviation specialists will perform an investigation to find out what factor(s) caused your crash and which party or parties should be held liable.
 So far, we have secured $22.9 million on behalf of clients who were injured or lost loved ones due to aviation accidents.